davep/davep.github.com/content/posts/2016/2016-04-28-i-now-own-a-macbook.md

 As for what my needs are?
 I want to be able to work on web projects locally, hack on JavaScript and HTML, that sort of thing.
-As well as that I want to be able to run Git and, when I do have a net connection, sync to GitHub and browse the web, do email, faff around on reddit, etc.
+As well as that I want to be able to run Git and, when I do have a net connection, sync to GitHub and browse the web, do email, faff around on Reddit, etc.

 For this it's perfect.
 I'm finding it more than fast enough for what I want (I'd even go so far as to say that it's faster than the iMac).
 The keyboard is